xtremind/tmber/README.md

 ## TODO

-- [ ] remove a bot in a waiting game
+- [ ] if too many player a game, refresh game list without it
 - [ ] scene "game"
 - [ ] disconnect a known player inside a running game by replacing by a bot
 - [ ] reconnect a known player to a running game